kudobuilder/kudo/keps/0033-structured-parameters.md

 #### OperatorVersion

 OperatorVersion `v1beta1` [holds the parameters](https://github.com/kudobuilder/kudo/blob/main/pkg/apis/kudo/v1beta1/operatorversion_types.go#L35) in the `OperatorVersion.Spec.Parameter` field of type `[]Parameter`. `v1beta2` will update this field to hold a JSON-schema instead.
-This structure will be mapped in the CRD to an raw `[]byte` and will be read and interpreted by a go library to e.g. validate input parameters and provide parameter defaults.
+This structure will be mapped in the CRD to a raw `extensionapi.JSON` and will be read and interpreted by a go library to e.g. validate input parameters and provide parameter defaults.

 `v1beta1`:
 ```go